huggingface/chat-ui/README.md

     GOOGLE_APPLICATION_CREDENTIALS = clientid.json
 ```

-Make sure docker has access to the file.
+Make sure your docker container has access to the file and the variable is correctly set.
 Afterwards Google Vertex endpoints can be configured as following:

 ```
 MODELS=`[